Cwill14/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the Document Object Model, and it is structure of the elements/nodes on a webpage; we use javascript to interact with it.

 2. What is an event?

+    An event is when the user interacts with the page somehow, like clicking.

 3. What is an event listener?

+    An even listener is what we use to take the input from an event, and have the page run a script when that event happens.

 4. Why would we convert a NodeList into an Array?

+    NodeLists are array-like in some ways, but they don't have all the properties of an array.
+So if we wanted to use an advanced array method, we would first need to convert it into an array.

 5. What is a component?

+    A component is a encapsulated piece of related code, often stored in its own file.
+We use components to build more complicated webpages without dumping all the javascript into one file.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product